 Concentration Range Minimum Temperature

-MG/L PH 10 or less °F (°C) PH 8 or less °F (°C)
+mg/L pH 10 or less °F (°C) pH 8 or less °F (°C)

 25-49 120 (49) 120 (49)

 50-99 100 (38) 75 (24)

 100 55 (13) 55 (13)

-- 2. An iodine solution shall have a minimum temperature of $68^{\circ}F$ (20°C) minimum concentration between 12.5 ppm and 25 ppm, and pH of 5.0 or less or a pH no higher than the level for which the manufacturer specifies for the solution to be effective; - 3.
-A quaternary ammonium compound solution shall have a minimum temperature of 75°F (24°C), have a concentration as specified in DPH Rule 511-6-1-.07(6)(g) and as indicated by the manufacturer's use directions included in the labeling, and be used only in water with 500 ppm hardness or less or in water having a hardness no greater than specified by the EPA-registered label use instructions; - 4.
-If another solution of a chemical specified under paragraphs 1 through 3 of this subsection is used, the permit holder shall demonstrate to the Health Authority that the solution achieves sanitization and the use of the solution shall be approved; P - 5.
-If a chemical sanitizer other than chlorine, iodine, or a quaternary ammonium compound is used, it shall be applied in accordance with the EPA-registered label use instructions; ^P and - 6.
-If a chemical sanitizer is generated by a device located on-site at the food service establishment, it shall be used as specified in 1-5 of this subsection and shall be produced by a device that: - (i) complies with law as specified in sections 2(q)(1) and 12 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), $^{\mathbf{P}}$ - (ii) complies with 40 CFR 152.500 Requirement for Devices and 40 CFR 156.10 Labeling Requirements, ^P

-(iii) displays the EPA device manufacturing facility registration number on the device, Pf and
+- 2. An iodine solution shall have a minimum temperature of 68°F (20°C)P minimum concentration between 12.5 ppm and 25 ppm, and pH of 5.0 or less or a pH no higher than the level for which the manufacturer specifies for the solution to be effective; P - 3.
+A quaternary ammonium compound solution shall have a minimum temperature of 75°F (24°C), have a concentration as specified in DPH Rule 511-6-1-.07(6)(g) and as indicated by the manufacturer's use directions included in the labeling, had be used only in water with 500 ppm hardness or less or in water having a hardness no greater than specified by the EPA-registered label use instructions; have a minimum temperature of 75°F (24°C), have a concentration as specified in DPH Rule 511-6-1-.07(6)(g) and as indicated by the manufacturer's used included in the labeling, have a minimum temperature of 75°F (24°C), have a concentration as specified in DPH Rule 511-6-1-.07(6)(g) and as indicated by the manufacturer's used directions included in the labeling, have a concentration as specified in DPH Rule 511-6-1-.07(6)(g) and as indicated by the manufacturer's used directions included in the labeling, have a concentration as specified in DPH Rule 511-6-1-.07(6)(g) and as indicated by the manufacturer's used directions included in the labeling, have a concentration of the labeling of the property of the property - 4.
+If another solution of a chemical specified under paragraphs 1. through 3. of this subsection is used, the permit holder shall demonstrate to the Health Authority that the solution achieves sanitization and the use of the solution shall be approved;P - 5.
+If a chemical sanitizer other than chlorine, iodine, or a quaternary ammonium compound is used, it shall be applied in accordance with the EPA-registered label use instructions; P and - 6.
+If a chemical sanitizer is generated by a device located on-site at the food service establishment, it shall be used as specified in 1. through 5. of this subsection and shall be produced by a device that: - (i) Complies with law as specified in sections (2)(q)1. and 12. of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), P - (ii) Complies with 40 CFR 152.500 Requirement for Devices and 40 CFR 156.10 Labeling Requirements, $^{\rm P}$ - (iii) Displays the EPA device manufacturing facility registration number on the device, Pf and